UMKC-Law/Vacant2Vibrant/glossary.md

 Special Warranty Deeds

-: TBD
+: With a Special Warranty Deed,

-Quit Claim Deed
+Quitclaim Deed

-: TBD
+: A quit claim deed conveys the property "as is," making no guarantees.

  RSMO 447.620 - Definitions